Hosted by site sponsor WebMate.

 Photo Credit: Apple, Inc. (Lightning to VGA & Lightning to Digital AV Adapters)

 The iPad Pro 11" (Original and 2nd Gen) and iPad Pro 12.9" (3rd Gen and 4th Gen) models are equipped with a USB-C port instead of a Lightning port.
-The iPad Pro 11" (3rd Gen) and iPad Pro 12.9" (5th Gen) have a Thunderbolt / USB 4 port with a USB-C shaped connector.
+The iPad Pro 11" (3rd Gen) and iPad Pro 12.9" (5th Gen) and all later models, including the current iPad Pro M4 series, have a Thunderbolt / USB 4 port with a USB-C shaped connector.

 Accordingly, these models can be connected to a display, television, or projector with the Apple USB-C VGA Multiport Adapter (MJ1L2AM/A) or the Apple USB-C Digital AV Multiport Adapter (MJ1K2AM/A).